Internal

 Teaching in this module is designed to provide students with a range of resources on which they can draw in their learning.
 The main elements are:

-• A list of required and recommended readings, videos or podcasts, with notes and questions that will be used to guide class discussion and reflection.
+• A list of required and recommended readings, videos or similar resources, with notes and questions that will be used to guide class discussion and reflection.

 Study hours